In most cases, people are under no legal duty to report a crime. This is true no matter if someone:

 Penal Code 148.5 is the California law making it a crime for a person to file a false report of a crime.
 Specifically, this section applies when a party makes a false report of a misdemeanor or felony criminal matter to a:

-- police or peace officer,
+- police officers or peace officers,

 - grand jury, or